 Federal and state Governments spend billions of dollars each year on a wide variety research and development projects.
-According to the Congressional Budget Office, in fiscal year 2007, the federal government allocated a total of $137 billion for research and development projects.
+According to the Congressional Budget Office, in fiscal year 2012, the federal government allocated a total of over $138 billion for research and development projects.
 In addition, the federal government provides billions of dollars in research and experimentation tax credits to incentivize private research efforts.

 The billions of dollars that the federal government spends each year in support of research and development go towards a wide variety of federal agencies, including: Department of Defense (“DOD”), National Institutes of Health (“NIH”); National Aeronautics and Space Administration (“NASA”), Department of Energy (“DOE”); National Science Foundation (“NSF”)’ Department of Agriculture (“USDA”).
 These government funded research programs cover many different types of research, from basic and applied research to large scaled development projects.
 In addition, federal funded research and development projects are performed in a wide variety of settings across the United States, including academic institutions and private industry.

 The federal government’s massive spending on research and development has been a frequent target for fraudulent and false claims.
 Many of the most prestigious academic and private research facilities have been accused of research fraud.
 Some of the common forms of research grant fraud include:

 - Falsifying a grant application in order to secure a grant

 - Falsifying research data and results

 - Over-charging time, costs and other expenses associated with the grant